ramosna/FantasyFutball/README.md

 Makes use of OAuth 2.0 authorization and uses Auth0 to generate jwt tokens for authentication.

-All users must create a account an account using Auth0 in order to create thier user entity.
+All users must create an account using Auth0 in order to create their user entity.

 Any request regarding a user or team entity associated with a user, must have a jwt token authenticating the request of the protected resource.
 Any requests without proper authentication will be rejected.